j3soon/nways_accelerated_programming/README_TWCC.md

 ![](docs/images/faq-unable-to-edit-files-2.png)

+### Fortran Code Produces No Output

+If your Fortran code produces no output, try replacing calls to `write(24,*)` with `print*,`,.
+This change seems to resolve the issue, though we haven't investigate the exact reason yet.

 ### Disk Quota Exceeded

 This may happen if you are using TWCC in the past and have somehow end up with zero disk quota due to no subscribed projects.